j ORGAN DISCOVERYjj

 The jOrgan Wiki is another thing again.
 It is actually a repository for “everything that needs to be known about jOrgan”.
 It was written in the first instance by Sven Meier, the creator of jOrgan (a genius, in my estimation), who has retired from the project, after years of hard and very productive work, but leaving it in excellent shape.
-I am writing this Preamble at the beginning of 2018, and his place is yet to be taken by someone else who has the knowledge and ability to promote the ongoing development of jOrgan.
+There are enthusiastic users who are managing to keep jOrgan updated in line with developments in the Java and Fluidsynth programs, which jOrgan usually needs for its successful operation.
 You need to be warned that the jOrgan Wiki is not easy to read in some places, so don't be put off.
 I find parts of it to be impenetrable, myself.
-But if you are someone just starting out, rather than an enthusiast wanting to create your own VPO or to push the boundaries of jOrgan in some direction or other, you need to read very little in the jOrgan Wiki, except for the download instructions and the list of available jOrgan VPO's.
-And I will now guide you through that material.
+But if you are someone just starting out, rather than an enthusiast wanting to create your own VPO or to push the boundaries of jOrgan in some direction or other, you need to read very little in the jOrgan Wiki, except for the download instructions (some of which needs revising) and except for the list of available jOrgan VPO's.
+I will now guide you through that material.

-My recommendation for those only moderately experienced in computer use is to choose 32-
+My recommendation for any Windows users who are only moderately experienced in computer use is to choose 32-

-You will need to make a choice: 32-
+So Windows users need to make a choice between 32-

 I suggest that you do that first.
-But you probably should check to see if it is already on your computer.
-A simple way is to bring up the “Uninstall List” and see if it is there.
-(For Windows versions up to Windows 7, click on the Windows Start icon in the bottom-
+As mentioned above, check to see if it is already on your computer, and if so, whether it is 32-

 If you want 32-